Canonical URLs: A Beginner's Guide to Canonical Tags

 Wix

-Wix pages use a self-referencing canonical tag by default.
+Wix pages use self-referencing canonical tags by default.

-You can change the structure of your canonical tags by going into your SEO settings.
+You can change the structure of canonical tags in the SEO settings.

-First, head to “Site & Mobile App” > “Website & SEO” > “SEO.”
-And then choose the type of page that you want to edit.
+First, go to “Site & Mobile App” > “Website & SEO” > “SEO,” then choose the type of page to edit.

 Wix dashboard displaying the navigation sidebar with the "SEO" field highlighted

-Scroll down until you see “Tools & Settings” and select “Go to SEO Settings” from under “SEO Settings.”
+Scroll down to “Tools & Settings” and select “Go to SEO Settings” under “SEO Settings.”

 Wix dashboard showing "Tools and settings" for SEO, with a highlighted "Go to SEO Settings" button

-Then, select the type of page you want to adjust your canonical tags for.
+Then, select the type of page to adjust canonical tags for.

 SEO settings panel with the "Main pages" option highlighted by a purple border

-Next, select the “Edit” button next to “Additional Meta Tags.”
+Next, click the “Edit” button next to “Additional Meta Tags.”

 SEO settings for Main Pages, with the last section, "Additional meta tags," highlighted in a purple box

-Then, add variables to the field under “canonical” by clicking on “+ Add Variable.”
-And selecting relevant items from the list that appears.
+Add variables to the field under “canonical” by clicking “+ Add Variable” and selecting relevant items from the list.

 Wix user interface showing options for editing canonical tags

-You can also edit the canonical tags of individual pages.
-Just go to your editor and select “Pages & Menu” > “Store Pages.”
+To edit the canonical tags of individual pages, go to the editor and select “Pages & Menu” > “Store Pages.”

-Then, find the page you’re focused on, click the three-dot icon, and select “SEO Basics.”
+Find the desired page, click the three-dot icon, and select “SEO Basics.”

 Wix website editor displaying "Store Pages" under "Site Pages and Menu," with "SEO Basics" selected for the shop page

-Then, go to “Advanced SEO” > “Additional Tags.”
-And adjust the canonical tag according to your needs.
+Then, navigate to “Advanced SEO” > “Additional Tags” and adjust the canonical tag as needed.

 canonical tags in the Wix website editor for the shop page